zacanger/lnx/README.md

 ### Why?

+I don't just use one browser!
+Bookmark managers have been around for a while, and lots of people apparently find them useful.

 I've been a Pinboard user for years, and have had as many as almost 50,000 bookmarks saved.
 Pinboard is a very stable, usable service with lots of nifty features.
 Sometimes it's not flexible enough, though.